 Use a Soft Sponge and Dilute Warm Water and Soap

 Gently dab it onto the wall with the soft side of the sponge in circular motions, then use the dry cloth to remove moisture quickly.
 Do not forget to rinse and wring the eraser sponge often.

-Finally Use Water to Remove the Soap from the Surface
+Finally, Use Water to Remove the Soap from the Surface

 Use a sponge dipped in warm water to remove the soap from the surface.
 Then, with the dry cloth’s help, make movements from the bottom up to dry the walls without causing drips to stain the wall.